dawapaljor/sft-report/src/pages/content/0-report.md

 ---

-<h2  id="executivesummary" class="text-3xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Executive Summary</h2>
+<h2  id="executivesummary" class="text-xl font-extrabold py-10 underline decoration-amber-300 underline-offset-8 decoration-8 ">Executive Summary</h2>

 This report documents acts of transnational repression (TNR) carried out by supporters of the Chinese Communist Party (CCP) against protesters during the visit to San Francisco in November 2023 of Xi Jinping, President of the People’s Republic of China.
 In all, 34 cases of harassment, intimidation, and assault are presented.